AAlab1819/Nicholas-01082170001/Week02/README.md

 4.then i sort the dragonStr with bubble sort technique and the bonus array index will change along with the dragonStr

-5.after the sorting then i make a algorithm for addition the bonus point,for loop= if the kiritoStr > dragonStr[i] , kiritoStr +bonus [i], and make bool finals to true for preparation
+5.after the sorting then i make a algorithm for addition the bonus point,for loop= if the kiritoStr > dragonStr[i] , kiritoStr +bonus[i], and make bool finals to true for preparation in the end

 6.then else if the kiritoStr <  dragonStr[i] (inside the for loop too) , kirito can't defeat the dragon and set the bool finals to false.